muthu84/hive-realtime-usecases/README.md

 Pre-requisites:

-Data file Copy into HDFS:
+Copy the data file into HDFS:

 dowload the store.json file and copy it in your hdfs location '/tmp/stores' folder using copy_json.sh script.

-JSON Serde Download and Copy to HIVE LIB folder:
+Download JSON SERDE and Copy to HIVE LIB folder:

 From Maven repository download the Hive Hcatalog (hive-hcatalog-core-1.2.1.jar)